Thomas Say: Career

 Say trained to be an apothecary.
 A self-taught naturalist, Say helped found the Academy of Natural Sciences of Philadelphia (ANSP) in 1812.
-In 1816, he met Charles Alexandre Lesueur, a French naturalist, malacologist, and ichthyologist who soon became a member of the Academy and served as its curator until 1824.
+In 1816, he met Charles Alexandre Lesueur, a French naturalist, malacologist, and ichthyologist, who soon became a member of the ANSP and served as its curator until 1824.

-At the Academy, Say began his work on what he would publish as American Entomology.
+At the ANSP, Say began his work on what he would publish as American Entomology.
 To collect insects, he made numerous expeditions to frontier areas, risking American Indian attacks and hazards of traveling in wild countryside.
-In 1818, Say accompanied his friend William Maclure, then the ANSP president and father of American geology; Gerhard Troost, a geologist; and other members of the Academy on a geological expedition to the off-shore islands of Georgia and Florida, then a Spanish colony.
+In 1818, Say accompanied his friend William Maclure, then the ANSP president and father of American geology; Gerhard Troost, a geologist; and other members of the academy on a geological expedition to the offshore islands of Georgia and Florida, then a Spanish colony.

 In 1819–20, Major Stephen Harriman Long led an exploration to the Rocky Mountains and the tributaries of the Missouri River, with Say as zoologist.
 Their official account of this expedition included the first descriptions of the coyote, swift fox, western kingbird, band-tailed pigeon, rock wren, Say's phoebe, lesser goldfinch, lark sparrow, lazuli bunting, orange-crowned warbler, checkered whiptail lizard, collared lizard, ground skink, western rat snake, and western ribbon snake.